 - 2D animator

 - 3D animator

 - Production designer

 - Storyboard artist

-Links to VanArts School in Vancouver and Southern Alberta Institute of Technology in Calgary in Canada, Animated Exeter, Bradford Animation Festivals, Annecy Animation Festival, Bristol Animated Encounters.
+Links to Humber College (Toronto), VanArts School (Vancouver) and Southern Alberta Institute of Technology (Calgary) in Canada, Aardman Animation, Rumpus, Manchester Animation Festival, Cardiff Animation Festival, Annecy Animation Festival, Bristol Animated Encounters.

 “I’ve worked on many productions throughout my animation career, but a real highlight for me was when my wife and I were first commissioned, by Channel 4, to produce a 24 minute Christmas special based on our food loving character, Max Bear.
 This pilot episode, first broadcast on Christmas Day 1998, was very well received and closely followed by a series in 2000 featuring the voice of Tom Baker.
 A new Christmas Special was produced in 2008 and series in 2011, it was a huge achievement for an independent company.”

 Freedom to develop your own style and personal career path